JayWan/JayWan.github.io/_posts/2017-11-20-Structuring Machine Learning Projects.md

 - Apply **same process** to your dev and test sets to make sure they continue to come from the same distribution
 - Consider examining examples your algorithm got right as well as ones it got wrong.
 - Train and dev/test data may now come from slightly different distributions.

+# Handling Skewed Classes

+Take cancer diagnosis as a example, if we predict y = 1, we predict the patient has cancer:

+## Error Metrics for skewed classes

+**`Precision`**: Of all patients where we predicted \\( y = 1\\), what fraction actually has cancer.<br>
+**`Recall`**: Of all patients that actually have cancer, what fraction did we correctly detect as having cancer?
+{: .notice}

+## Trading off Precision and Recall

+For logistic regression, we can change the decision boundary to make the cancer diagnosis more confident(i.e. we only predict y = 1 when we are very confident.).

+In this case, [F1 score](#single-number-evaluation-metric) will become a option.

 # Tips for Building a new DL system